ivolvicente/fishfeeder/README.md

-# fishfeeder
+# FishFeeder - Arduino Project
-Project using Arduino to build a feeder for my aquarium
+Project using Arduino *Nano* to build a feeder for my aquarium